Lindy’s Story (written by her daughter)

 Lindy lived every day to its fullest and we will always remember her smile, infectious laughter, spunk, sparkle and creativity!
 Lindy's Stamp Gang was known at all of the shows for Lindy's amazing demonstration, (that would always have a standing room only crowd around her during the whole show), as well as funny stamps, great products at unbeatable prices and service with a smile.
 Lindy continued creating images for stamps along with all of the colors in her different product lines, making sure they all had perfect names, making "how-to" cards for customers and taking time to create, create, create.
 This between trips to eastern Washington, where I live with my husband and two girls.
 Lindy's went global gaining great popularity in the UK and Australia during the early 2000s, with specials offered on QVC in the UK for quite a few years.
 Wholesalers and retailers alike, were always charmed by Lindy's great humor and friendliness.

 Our world came crashing down in the spring of 2008, when mom came down with "the flu" for the 10th time.
 She claimed that she had gotten a "bug" at her show in Hawaii, 9 months before & just wasn't able to "shake it".
 We now know that those "bugs" were actually Hodgkins Disease, but didn't learn this until after she had already suffered through a stroke.
 Part of her "flu" was always shortness of breathe and no energy, which were contributed to her blocked carotid arteries.
 Doctors performed the Carotid Artery Surgery in early July, 2008, which mom came out of with tons of energy, feeling like a "new woman", until a week later when she suffered a stroke.
 We were devastated, as was she when she was finally good enough to transfer to a rehab center.
-The rest is just a series of strokes and the battle with Hodgkins, that finally took her life.
-She never had a chance to fight the cancer because of the strokes and passed away on Christmas day, 2008.
+The rest is just a series of strokes and the battle with Hodgkins, that finally took her life on Christmas day, 2008.
 It is such a tragic loss for us and we miss her dearly each and every day!

 Lindy's Stamp Gang will continue as was her hope and dream.
 Dad and I took things over in July, 2008 and hope to keep Lindy's creativity alive in the business.
 I have always been in the background of the company, but am now trying to fill some pretty incredible shoes!

-I am thankful everyday that I still get to have a piece of mom with me everyday!
+I am thankful that I still get to have a piece of mom with me everyday!